peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 ```

 Pros:
-- Ensures that the correct type of child component is always rendered.
+- Ensures that the correct type of child component is rendered.
 - The consumer doesn't need to know what type of child component to supply.

 Cons:
 - The consumer has no control over child component being rendered so there is no opportunity to specify its type and props.
-- Documenting the required data structure, its properties, and shape is cumbersome
+- Documenting the required data structure is awkward.

 #### Children Prop